Navigation Controller

 There are two available Code Blocks to change the hidden state of a navigation bar, one with Animated input and one without:

-• Connect the Screen input to the self block.
+input to the self block. - Connect the

-• Connect the Set Navigation Bar Hidden input to True or False, depending on if you want hide or unhide it.
+, depending on if you want hide or unhide it. - Connect the

 Step 2